• Skip to primary navigation

 4. Sip Wines of the Alpine Kind

 South Tyrol, known by many as the “land of wines”, could also be known for elevating winemaking into an art form.
 Over the last 3,000 years, South Tyrol’s wine artisans perfected practices to help vines flourish on the mountainsides.
-Arbored vineyards now tumble along sun-kissed slopes producing award-winning wine and scenery ripe for a Monet masterpiece.
+Arbored vineyards now tumble along sun-kissed slopes producing award-winning wine and scenery that would make Monet blush.

 While you should no doubt indulge in the well-known classics of this region such as Pinot Grigio and Sauvignon Blanc, broaden your wine horizons by uncorking lesser-known Alpine wines native to South Tyrol.
 This includes Lagrein, Vernatsch (also commonly referred to as Schiava) and Gewürztraminer.